Forest-Protocols/safe-scan-provider/docs/README_template_2.md

-# Name the network, make it functionally descriptive
+# Name the Protocol, make it functionally descriptive

 ## Goal

-Describe the goal of this network.
+Describe the goal of this Protocol.

 ## Basic Info